Viktorre/case_study_train_system/README.md

 ## Implementation Details

-The `compute_shortest_paths` function is the main entry point for discovering shortest paths in the graph.
+The `compute_shortest_paths` function is the main entry point for discovering shortest paths in a graph.
 It uses a modified breadth-first search algorithm to efficiently handle cyclic paths.
 The function gradually creates and extends paths in all possible directions, saving the paths that successfully reach the end node.
-The extension of paths is stopped for paths that exceed the length tolerance limit, increasing efficiency.
-For higher readability the crucial steps withing the function is split up into smaller sub-functions.
+The extension of paths is stopped for paths that exceed the length tolerance limit, which increases efficiency.
+For higher readability the crucial steps withing the function are split up into smaller sub-functions.

 The other classes (`Node`, `UndirectedEdge`, `UndirectedGraph`, `UndirectedPath`) provide the necessary data structures and operations for representing and working with the graph.